binkley/homebrewery-files/scribes-supplies.md

 As an action, the sheet folds into a Tiny paper creature of a form chosen by the writer (such as a flower, bird, or insect).
 The creature has AC 8, 1 hit point, and a Speed of 20 feet, fly 20 feet.
 The reader can direct the creature’s movement as a bonus action.
 The creature lasts for 1 hour, or until it is destroyed or unfolded, after which it becomes a mundane sheet of paper.
 This is an uncommon supply item.
 - **Paired Paper.** _Favored by remote penpals, these blue sheets reach to their twins._
 Writing on one sheet of this paper appears instantly on its paired sheet within the same plane.
 This is an uncommon supply item.
 - **Sealed Paper.** Favored for contracts and decrees, this parchment resists tampering.
 Writing on this paper can’t be erased, smudged, or altered by mundane means.
 Magical alterations (such as _Dispel Magic_ or _Wish_) may still affect it at DM discretion.
 This is an uncommon supply item.
 - **Vocal Paper.** _Favored by illiterate readers, this paper speaks its words._
 When a sheet of this paper is opened or touched, it speaks its contents aloud in the language they were written in.
 This is an uncommon supply item.
+- **Warped Paper.** _Favored by close allies and tricksters, this cockled sheet bends space and words._
+This sheet can be used once and then becomes mundane, keeping any writing on it.
+When a creature willingly reads the writing, the reader and the writer instantly swap places, provided they are on the same plane of existence and within 1 mile of each other.
+Both creatures arrive safely in each other&rsquo;s space.
+If the swap would place either creature into an occupied space too small for it, the swap fails and the paper crumbles to ash.
+Any grapple affecting either creature ends when the swap occurs.
+This is a rare supply item.